SharpBit/full-adder/README.md

 # full-adder
-A 4 bit full adder for binary operations in C++
+A 4 bit full adder for binary operations in C++ and Rust